rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 ### Quick Hit: Embedding `<video>`

-While writing this post, I used my first [HTML \<video\> tag][video-tag] for the short clip of VS Code you've seen above (hopefully).
+While writing this post, I used my first [HTML \<video\> element][video-tag] for the short clip of VS Code you've seen above (hopefully).
 I thought using this over an embedded GIF was worth it, assuming `<video>` should be widely supported by modern browsers, and MP4 files should also not be a problem on most platforms.
 In this case, the GIF I originally wanted to embed is 18MB, while the MP4 measures only 6MB before and 1MB after compression [^vcomp] – seems worth it.

 [^vcomp]: If anyone cares: I used `ffmpeg -i input.mp4 -vcodec libx264 -crf 23 output.mp4` for compression

 At first I used raw HTML to include the video because hugo does not provide a shortcode for `video` like it does for `figure` elements with the [`{{</* figure */>}}` shortcode][hugo-figure-shortcode], so I thought I might as well make my own, just in case I want to embed more short clips in the future.
-Note that if you want to embed longer videos, you might as well use eisting shortcodes for services like YouTube and Vimeo – but for this single-second clip that seemed very much like overkill, even for my standards.
+Note that if you want to embed longer videos, you might as well use existing shortcodes for services like YouTube and Vimeo – but for this single-second clip that seemed very much like overkill, even for my standards.

-This constitutes my first attempt at creating [a reasonably comfortable hugo shortcode][hugo-shortcode-docs], and I am likely to further improve upon it, especially with regard to the somehwat clunkily handled logic.
+This constitutes my first attempt at creating [a reasonably comfortable hugo shortcode][hugo-shortcode-docs].
+I am likely to further improve upon it, especially with regard to the somewhat clunkily handled logic.

 If you want to try it out yourself, place the following code in a file `layouts/shortcodes/video.html`: